 A colleague shared a dramatic graphic with me a couple of days ago.
 While we know that the cost of college is growing faster than inflation, it is still a bit of a shock to see it graphically.
 And, the interesting thing is that the cost of TVs dropped dramatically in that same decade.

-So, how can families continue to afford college which has grown at nearly four times the rate of inflation for the last decade?
+So, how can families continue to afford college which is growing at nearly eight times the rate of wages?
 We need to approach the selection of college for our students very differently than we did twenty or so years ago.

 To reduce the cost of college, families need to understand how much a college is likely to cost before your student even applies.
 Remember, colleges are businesses that are trying to maximize profits.
 Admissions offices have very clear strategies for getting the most profit out of each incoming class.
 So, unless you want to pay full retail for college, you need some knowledge on your side to make a good decision.

 Strategic College Spending